godot-rust/gdnative-book/src/index.md

 ## About godot-rust

 This project specifically supports the [Rust Programming Language](https://www.rust-lang.org/) bindings to both [GDNative] and [GDExtension] APIs, for the Godot engine versions 3 and 4, respectively.
-Godot 4 support is still in its early stages at this point.

 Outside of personal preference, Rust may be a good choice for your game for the following reasons:
 - Native levels of performance.